buttonsrtoys/mvvm_plus/README.md

-# mvvm_get
+e get_mvvm

-`mvvm_get` is a state management package for Flutter that implements MVVM.
+`get_mvvm` is a state management package for Flutter that implements MVVM.

-`mvvm_get` is effectively syntactic sugar for a `StatefulWidget` with support to share business logic across widgets.
+`get_mvvm` is effectively syntactic sugar for a `StatefulWidget` with support to share business logic across widgets.
 It employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to most Flutter developers.

+## Model-View-View Model (MVVM)

-As with every implementation of MVVM, `mvvm_get` divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):
+As with every implementation of MVVM, `get_mvvm` divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):

       [View] <--> [View Model] <--> [Model]

-With `mvvm_get`, the View is a Flutter widget and the View Model is a Dart model.
+With `get_mvvm`, the View is a Flutter widget and the View Model is a Dart model.

-`mvvm_get` goals:
+`get_mvvm` goals:
 - Provide a state management framework that clearly separates business logic from the presentation.
 - Optionally provide access to View Models from anywhere in the widget tree.
 - Work well alone or with other state management packages (RxDart, Provider, GetIt, ...).